wishawa/thai-spell-check/README.md

 Typically, checking should take no more than 10 milliseconds.
 Still, you should assume the worst (a few hundred milliseconds, probably).

 ### Correctness
 Checking is not always correct.
 Currently, the checker does not take in account word usage frequency.
-A word can be misspellt to a less common (but still correct) word (ex. มาก -> มมาก).
+A word can be misspelt to a less common (but still correct) word (ex. มาก -> มมาก).

 ### Marking Behavior
 libthai, the word breaking backend used, needs 'recovery space' of 3 correct words after an incorrect word.